Auditing Binaries

 Lecture

 Learning x86 can appear daunting at first and requires some dedicated study to master.
 We recommend reading Chapter 3 of "Computer Systems: A Programmer's Perspective" to learn how C programs get compiled into machine code.
-Once you you have some basic, working knowledge of this process then keep a handy reference guide around like the x86 Assembly Guide from the University of Virginia.
+Once you have some basic, working knowledge of this process then keep a handy reference guide around like the x86 Assembly Guide from the University of Virginia.
 We've found this video series from Quinn Liu to be a quick and painless introduction too.

 Workshop